 Then I got some crucial feedback from four people.
 A friend’s partner who is interning for a literary agency (that doesn’t rep SciFi, unfortunately) read the prologue and the first two chapters.
 She told me that if she was making notes for her bosses, she would tell them, “It’s well written, but nothing’s happened yet.”

-At the same time, a couple of new betas (who I respect immensely) offered me some great critiques (mostly positive) that included criticism of the cliffhanger.
+At the same time, a couple of new betas (whom I respect immensely) offered me some great critiques (mostly positive) that included criticism of the cliffhanger.

-Lastly, one of my writing friends—Dmitri—finally finished the manuscript and took a sneak peak at the beginning of book two.
+Lastly, one of my writing friends—D.A.
+Delcastillo—finally finished the manuscript and took a sneak peak at the beginning of book two.
 He took me to the woodshed, and said two things that put things in perspective for me:

 - My ending point didn’t give the reader any payoff for reading the first book.